Bacterial Kidney Disease (BKD)

 Conclusion

 Bacterial Kidney Disease (BKD) remains a significant challenge for aquaculture, necessitating diligent management and preventive measures.
-By implementing robust biosecurity protocols, balanced nutrition, and regular health monitoring, fish health managers and veterinarians can mitigate the impact of BKD and ensure the sustainability of aquaculture operations.
+By implementing robust biosecurity protocols and regular health monitoring, fish health managers and farm personnel can prevent BKD outbreaks and ensure the sustainability of aquaculture operations.
+Effective treatments and prophylaxis outside of such biosecurity measures are yet lacking, emphasizing the importance of such measures.
 This comprehensive guide aims to provide the necessary information and resources to effectively manage BKD and support the health and welfare of farmed fish.